-Yes, I can.
-In fact, minimizing procrastination is my personal New Year’s Resolution!
-I was not going to write about this until I had more time to see how my approach is working.
-With this request, I’ll cover it now.
-So far, I have decreased my procrastination and the tension and stress that goes with it.
-I’m thrilled with my success so far.
 I’m fairly productive overall but have certain areas in which I struggle with – and lose to – procrastination.
 The most bizarre one is my incredible resistance to making the phone calls I need to make.
-These are not painful phone calls; they are any kind of phone calls, even to call friends to wish them a happy birthday.
-It’s completely irrational, but many aspects of procrastination are indeed irrational.
+These are not painful phone calls; they are any calls, even to call friends to wish them a happy birthday.
+It’s completely irrational, but many aspects of procrastination are indeed foolish.
 So, despite limited time to learn if my early success will continue, here is my approach.

 Procrastination

 Procrastination is the voluntary and maladaptive delay in engaging in and completing a task.
 It is a form of avoidance, a common, if counterproductive, coping strategy.
 Avoidance occurs when a person is confronted with an aversive situation.
-In social phobia, the avoided aversive situation is one in which direct social engagement is required, and in procrastination, the avoided aversive situation is one in which doing and completing a task is required.
+In social phobia, the avoided aversive situation is one in which direct social engagement is required.
+In procrastination, the avoided aversive situation is one in which doing and completing a task is required.

 Procrastination differs in degree from phobic avoidance in being irrational in the following way: in phobic avoidance, the avoided situation is aversive because of an association with a prior distressing or traumatic encounter, whereas in procrastination, the avoided task is often not strongly aversive when the person is doing it.
-In procrastination, thinking about (including visually imagining) the avoided task is often more aversive than the doing of the task, if and when that task is actually undertaken.
-And here, it is important to highlight the two aspects of this coping strategy to help arrive at a solution.
+In procrastination, thinking about (including visually imagining) the avoided task is often more aversive than doing the task, if and when that task is undertaken.
+Here, it is important to highlight the two aspects of this coping strategy to help arrive at a solution.

 • Escape: escape is the leaving of a distress-causing situation that one is undergoing to decrease the distress of being in that situation